sagemath/sagewiki_to_gh-2022-10-10/sagedays44/Projects.md

 Our goals for this workshop are as follows:

  * Finish adding Rob Pollack's overconvergent modular symbols code to Sage.
 The current version of this code can be found [[https://github.com/haikona/OMS|here]]
+ * Generalize the above to work with other arithmetic groups arising from quaternion algebras.
+Roughly this amounts being able to compute with the (first) cohomology groups of such arithmetic groups with coefficients in measures on P^1^(Q_p), or on V-valued harmonic cocycles, where V is one either a symmetric power of Q^2^ or an overconvergent coefficient module as in the above project.
+This can be done (and we have code for it, although not overconvergent yet) when Gamma is indefinite.
+For Gamma being definite even the zeroth cohomology analogue is interesting, and this is what the btquotients code (available also [[https://github.com/haikona/OMS|here]]) does.